by Kirk Jalbert, Manager of Community-Based Research & Engagement

 Additional information on these calculations can be found in the Delaware County-based Middletown Coalition for Community Safety’s written testimony to the Pennsylvania Legistlature.

-Using the above calculations, FracTracker has created a new map of the Mariner East 2 pipeline using a highly-detailed GIS shapefile recently supplied by the DEP.
-On this map, we identify a 1,300ft radius “buffer” from Mariner East 2’s proposed route (the averaged Immediate Ignition Blast Radius for ethane, propane, and butane).
-However, we must recognize that this buffer represents a best case scenario in the event of a major pipeline accident.
+FracTracker has created a new map of the Mariner East 2 pipeline using a highly-detailed GIS shapefile recently supplied by the DEP.
+On this map, we identify a 0.5 mile radius “buffer” from Mariner East 2’s proposed route.
 We then located all public and private schools, environmental justice census tracts, and estimated number of people who live within this buffer in order to get a clearer picture of the pipeline’s hidden risks.

 Populations at Risk

-In order to estimate the number of people who live within the impact zone, we first identified census blocks that intersect the hazardous buffer.
+In order to estimate the number of people who live within this 0.5 mile radius, we first identified census blocks that intersect the hazardous buffer.
 Second, we calculated the percentage of that census block’s area that lies within the buffer.
 Finally, we used the ratio to determine the percentage of the block’s population that lies within the buffer.
-In total, there are an estimated 105,419 people living within a reasonable projection of the proposed Mariner East 2’s impact zone.
+In total, there are an estimated 105,419 people living within the proposed Mariner East 2’s 0.5 mile radius impact zone.
 The totals for each of the 17 counties in Mariner East 2’s trajectory can be found in the interactive map.
 The top five counties with the greatest number of at-risk residents are:

 Environmental Justice Areas